LA-CoNGA-MiLab-RedClara/class-material-mkdocs/README.md

 Clone with https:
 ```
 git clone git clone https://github.com/LA-CoNGA-MiLab-RedClara/class-material-mkdocs.git

+cd class-material-mkdocs
 ```

-In your `hackathon-docs` folder, you will see a configuration file named `mkdocs.yml`, and a folder named `docs` that will contain your documentation source files.
+In your `docs` folder, you will see a configuration file named `mkdocs.yml`, and a folder named `docs` that will contain your documentation source files.

 ![folder1](https://github.com/veritasalice/MarkdownPhotos/blob/master/folder1.png?raw=true)